facebook/react-native-website/cndocs/systrace.md

 static counterEvent(profileName?, value?)
 ```

-counterEvent registers the value to the profileName on the systrace timeline
+Register the value to the profileName on the systrace timeline

 ---